Limit theorems for Markov processes indexed by continuous time Galton--Watson trees: Examples

 \section{Examples}

 We now investigate several examples.
 In Section \ref{sectionexspitteddiffusion}, splitted diffusions are considered as scholar examples.
-In subsection \ref{exaging}, we give a biological application to ``cellular aging'' when cells divide in continuous time, which is one of the motivation of this work.
-In Section \ref{exkangourous}, we give a central limit theorem for nonlocal branching L\'{e}vy processes.
+In Section \ref{exaging}, we give a biological application to ``cellular aging'' when cells divide in continuous time, which is one of the motivations of this work.
+In Section \ref{exkangourous}, we give a~central limit theorem for nonlocal branching L\'{e}vy processes.